lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 009.md

 Leading directly to the farmstead, moving in a southern direction.
 The footprints are bi-pedal in origin.
 Their size larger than a kobolds.

 The farmstead is a wooden structure, one of the doors is of it's hinges, with indications of a struggle inside and outside of the building.
+Deep cuts reside in the floorings, with blood spatters scattered around

 # Loot: